facelessuser/coloraide/docs/src/markdown/playground.md

-This sandbox is powered by [Pyodide](https://github.com/pyodide/pyodide).
-Preview, convert, interpolate, and explore!
+!!! new "This sandbox is powered by [Pyodide](https://github.com/pyodide/pyodide).
+Preview, convert, interpolate, and explore!"

 <div id="playground-results">
 <div class="color-command">